ServersFxkd/LightLX-Windows/README.md

 Step By Step

-Step 1 — Set up a project folder

-Create a folder for LightLX and drop all the .py files in it:

-lightlx/
-├── __init__.py
-├── __main__.py
-├── model.py
-├── generic.py
-├── weights.py
-├── cache.py
-├── cli.py
-├── state.py
-└── models/         ← your downloaded models go here
+How to install and run it on Windows:

+Open PowerShell or Command Prompt.

+Navigate into the root folder you just created: cmd cd path\to\LightLX-Windows

+Install the package into your Python environment: cmd pip install -e .

+Run the program from anywhere by just typing: cmd lightlx

+(Note: If you have an NVIDIA graphics card, PyTorch will automatically detect it and use CUDA to run the model on your GPU.
+If you do not, it will fall back to your CPU, which will work but will be slower).

 Step 2 — Download a model From HuggingFace

-Run this from inside your lightlx/ folder (or anywhere): In CMD hf download ai name --local-dir ./models/ai name
+Run this from inside your lightlx/ folder (or anywhere): cmd hf download ai name --local-dir ./models/ai name     example: hf download mistralai/Devstral-Small-2-24B-Instruct-2512 --local-dir ./models/Devstral-Small-2-24B

 Step 3